connormanning/entwine/doc/entwine-point-tile.md

 A source object may optionally contain a bounds which, if existing, is an array of 6 numbers of the format `[xmin, ymin, zmin, xmax, ymax, zmax]`.

 #### url
 A source object may optionally contain a string URL which points to a file, relative to the `ept-sources/` location, which contains more thorough metadata for this source.
 If present, this URL must end in `.json` and this file must exist in JSON format.
 Additionally, the JSON contained in this file must a) represent a JSON object and b) contain a string key matching the `id` of this source entry.
 The format of this metadata file is discussed more fully in the *Source metadata* section, below.
+More than one source entry may contain the same `url` string, and that file must contain an object with corresponding keys for each `id` that links to it.

 ### Source metadata